 Other Useful Tips

 Some lifestyle changes might also help combat anger before it even starts.
 If you notice you get angry when you drink or use recreational drugs, they are probably best avoided.
 Even certain people and situations might be best interacted with when you’re in a good mood as sometimes people and places can cause upset and frustration.
 If none of these things seem to help, it might be time to consider professional advice.
-Spectrum Mental Health provide Anger Management Services which are available both face-to-face and online.
+Centric Mental Health provide Anger Management Services which are available both face-to-face and online.

 –Written by Clare O’Brien, IACP, BACP.
 PSI.
 Clare is a psychotherapist with a MSc from the University of Edinburgh in counselling and psychotherapy.
 Since graduating in 2012 she has worked in a variety of settings including private practice, low cost and free counselling centres and 3rd level institutions.